 Werrett, Ritual, 288–94.

-See, the discussion in chapter three, “Objections to a Ritual Purity System,” pp. 106–112.
-In light of the interpretive challenges of sorting out the ambiguity of the HB, and given that the rabbinic literature is full of disagreements, it is is more surprising to see the level of agreement within the rulings of the DSS.
+See the discussion in chapter three, “Objections to a Ritual Purity System.”
+In light of the interpretive challenges of sorting out the ambiguity of the HB, and given that the rabbinic literature is full of disagreements, it is more surprising to see the level of agreement within the rulings of the DSS.

 This is similar to the περὶ δέ construction in Greek.